MS and PhD Students

 MnDRIVE Global Food Initiative Fellowships Awarded to CVM Graduate Students

-We are pleased to announce that Carlos Diaz, Xi Guo, and Nandita Mirajkar have been awarded one of the inaugural MnDRIVE Global Food Initiative Fellowships for 2014.
-This new State of Minnesota-University partnership seeks to develop integrated approaches to ensuring a sustainable, safe and resilient global food system from farm to fork.
+We are pleased to announce that Xiong Wang (advised by Dr. Michael Murtaugh) and Fernanda Shoyama (advised by Dr. Srinand Sreevatsan) have been awarded MnDRIVE Global Food Initiative Fellowships for 2015.
+This State of Minnesota-University partnership seeks to develop integrated approaches to ensuring a sustainable, safe and resilient global food system from farm to fork.
 Central to this initiative is workforce building of professionals and leaders in agricultural and food industries.

 Xiong's research focus is the evolution of Porcine Reproductive and Respiratory Syndrome Virus (PRRSV) and selection mechanisms at the cellular and animal levels.
 The results are expected to provide basic insights into the effects of vaccination and intentional infection on evolution of viral virulence.